motazsaad/smart-glass/README.md

-# Peace Ear Smart Glasses, a graduation project by Nadia Zoheer Khatib
+# Peace Ear Smart Glasses, a graduation project by Nadia Zuhair Khatib

 # [PeaceEar SmartGlasses](https://github.com/NadiaKhatib/smart-glass)
 PeaseEar is Linux-based system software designed to run on wearable devices with attachment to a pair of glasses that provides a real-time transcription of the words being spoken so that it allows Deaf people to ability to engage in a naturally flowing conversation.